top of page

 Siddeley Autocar

-John Davenport Siddeley (JDS) first became interested in the fledgling British motor car industry when he entered a 6hp Daimler in the 1900 1000 mile trial to demonstrate the qualities of the Clipper Car Tyres, JDS being MD of the Clipper Tyre Company.
+John Davenport Siddeley (JDS) first became interested in the fledgling British motor car industry when he entered a 6hp Daimler in the 1900 1000-mile trial to demonstrate the qualities of the Car Tyres manufactured by his Clipper Tyre Co.
 The car completed the trial coming second in its class, the tyres gained no award but JDS made much of the achievement through advertising.
 This experience gave him the motoring bug and he sold his interest in Clipper Co. to the Dunlop Tyre company.

-He had developed a business relationship with the banking magnate Leopold Rothschild whose son Leonard had an interest in the fledgling motoring scene and with their help formed the Siddeley Autocar Co. in early 1902.
-His first step was to import a complete Peugeot car for sale to British customers.
-His next ste importing the mechanical parts from Peugeot and adding locally sourced bodies.
+He had developed a business relationship with the banking magnate Leopold Rothschild whose son Leonard had an interest in the motoring scene and with their help formed the Siddeley Autocar Co. in early 1902.
+His first step was importing a complete Peugeot car for British customers, this was quickly followed by importing just the mechanical parts from and adding locally sourced bodies.
+Through the Rothschild connection, the Wolseley Motor Car Company agreed to assemble a locally manufactured body incorporating Peugeot mechanical parts.

 1902_Siddeley Autocar 8hp_2-cylinder_tonneau.jpg